bespinian/blog/content/posts/jms-to-kafka-the-galactic-transition-chronicles/index.md

 This dual deployment strategy offers Kafka Connect the versatility to accommodate a wide range of workloads.

-It can easily manage anything from a single data pipeline with a small number of events to a network of dozens of workers handling millions of events per second.
+It can easily manage anything from a single data pipeline with a few events to a network of dozens of workers handling millions of events per second.

 The dynamic nature of Kafka Connect allows you to add or subtract workers from the cluster during runtime, tailoring capacity to match demand.